weekplan/www/_posts/2018-07-06-habit-3-first-things-first.md

 ---
-title: 'First Things First: Best Resources to Help You with the Third Habit'
+title: 'How to Master the 3rd Habit of the 7 Habits of Highly Effective PeopleFirst Things First: Best Resources to Help You with the Third Habit'
 layout: post
 navigation: true
 comments: true
 date: 2018-07-06 00:00:00 +0000
-description: Put First Things First — How to Master the 3rd Habit of the 7 Habits of Highly Effective People
+description: 'First Things First — How to Master the 3rd Habit of the 7 Habits of Highly Effective PeopleFirst Things First: Best Resources to Help You with the Third Habit '
-subtitle: How to Master the 3rd Habit of the 7 Habits of Highly Effective People
+subtitle: Put First Things First — Mastering the 3rd Habit
-author: aymeric
+author: ''
 cover: "/assets/images/uploads/waiting-410328_1280.jpg"
 keywords: ''
 class: ''